 To further test whether making people feel more likely to activate matching funds makes them more apt to give to a charity, we did another study, this time working with people in person.
 We asked them to decide whether to donate and to tell us how important they thought their gifts would be in terms of activating the matching funds.

-We summarize the results from both the mailing and the other study in a paper that is forthcoming in Games and Economic Behavior.
+We summed up the results from both studies in Games and Economic Behavior.

 As with the mailings, we found that the more instrumental a person thought their gift was in terms of activating matching funds, the more likely they were to donate.